 Olmix moisture absorbing feed ingredients, developed from a unique technology, effectively reduce the opportunity for secondary metabolites to form and therefore produces a safer feed.

 Some climatic conditions and cultural practices favor the development of mycotoxins, secondary metabolites produced by fungi, as a result of moisture in the feed.
 Worldwide, more than 25% of harvested cereals are contaminated (FAO).
 Yet, mycotoxins significantly affect technical and thus economic performance on farms.

 Reduce mold and fungi production

 Moisture is the single most important factor in determining if and how rapidly molds will grow in feeds.
-Reducing the moisture content in feeds will reduce the incidence of pathogenic bacteria and molds which can lead to mycotoxin contamination.
+Reducing the moisture content in feeds will reduce the incidence of bacteria and molds which can lead to mycotoxin contamination.

 AlgoniteTM feed additive for superior moisture control in feed

 AlgoniteTM blends a specific clay and algae with other ingredients to create a product with a wide spectrum of activity and moisture reduction.
 AlgoniteTM is created from a new patented process, which increases the surface space between the layers of clay up to 10 times, providing a greater surface area than any other product.

 Increased surface area to significantly reduce moisture and limit mold growth